jszmajda/blog/essays/_posts/_2016-10-19-building-great-teams.md

 ----- October 14th -----
 [11:13 AM]
-joshsz hm
+jesssz hm

 [11:13 AM]
 I led a fully remote team for three years and we have remote staff here too, so I’ve thought about this for awhile

 [1:45 PM]
-joshsz I think your real problem is about motivation.
+jesssz I think your real problem is about motivation.
 You can’t expect deadlines and constant questions to produce results when someone is remote (or really when they’re not too)

 [1:45 PM]
 you have to get them to intrinsically want to do it